ibm-cloud-docs/databases-for-elasticsearch/getting-started-old.md

 {: #kibana}
 {: step}

-Before running the Docker container that includes Kibana, create a configuration file that contains some basic Kibana settings.
+Before running the Docker container that includes Kibana, create a configuration file in the same folder with the downloaded Elasticsearch certificate from Step1.
+The configuration file will contain some basic Kibana settings as bellow.

 Create a YAML file called `kibana.yml`.
 Inside the file, you need the following Kibana configuration settings:
 ```yaml